Live Forever (Oasis song): Background and recording

 Noel Gallagher presented a fully composed "Live Forever" to the band for the first time in early 1993 during rehearsals.
-According to drummer Tony McCarroll, the band were admittedly awed by it.
+According to drummer Tony McCarroll, the band were openly awed by it.
 The song was later instrumental in helping the band secure their record deal with Creation Records.
 Reflecting on when he first heard the song, Creation boss Alan McGee recalled, "It was probably the single greatest moment I've ever experienced with them".

 The demo version of "Live Forever" begins with an acoustic guitar intro.
 While recording the album version, the record's producer Owen Morris cut out this intro and replaced it with a drumbeat played by McCarroll.
 Morris further cut a second section in Gallagher's guitar solo.
 Gallagher was bemused by Morris' decision, and jokingly asked him through manager Marcus Russell to "not cut it in half again on the final mix".
 Morris said that the removed part made him think of "Slash in leather keks with a wind machine on the Grand Canyon".